99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

   - cross AZ or cross region
   - can be converted to their own DB
 - multi AZ setup
+  - failover if disaster recovery
+  - replicas can be used for mutli AZ disaster recovery
+  - one DNS name, automatic failover
+  - sync replication
 - scaling capability / Auto scaling
 - storage backed by EBS

+# Aurora
+priorietary tech from AWS